 All buildings will suffer light damage if caught in a shock wave of even 1 psi (per square inch) peak overpressure -- shattered windows, doors damaged or blown off hinges and interior partitions cracked.
 The blast wind from a modern nuke can exceed hurricane velocities above 2 psi.

 So how much blast or overpressure is too much to survive?
 It depends on where you are when it comes charging through, but from a 500 kiloton blast, 2.2 miles away, it'll be arriving about 8 seconds after the detonation flash.
 (An even larger 1 megaton blast, but 5 miles away, would give you about 20 seconds.)
 Like surviving an imminent tornado, utilizing those essential seconds after the initial flash to 'duck & cover' could be the difference between life & death for many.
-Being caught in either the overpressure of the blast shock wave or the blast wind are the main causes of casualties and damage.

 For the man-in-the-open example above (2.2 miles from the detonation of a 500 kiloton air burst), this sharp body slap would produce an immense overpressure that might perforate his eardrums.
 He would also experience a blast of wind of about 295 mph for about three seconds that would launch him into a probably fatal impact, and would probably also likely suffer injuries from flying missile fragments of glass and debris.
 It's like suddenly being in the middle of the strongest tornado that just as quickly fades away.